 Fig. 1: Impact of the inclusion of quality-controlled Netatmo private weather station data in the postprocessing of Harmonie forecasts of T2m for Norway (taken from Nipen et al. 2019).
 Normally, observations from the observation network of Met Norway are used for statistical adjustment of Harmonie forecasts and thus obtaining a so-called "gridded truth".
 In the experiments by Nipen et al., quality-controlled Netatmo data have been added to those of Met Norway's own network.
 The left figure shows the mean absolute T2m error as a function of lead time, the right figure the percentage of large forecast errors (>3 degrees) vs lead time.
 The blue curves represent the model results when quality-controlled Netatmo are included in the postprocessing of Harmonie forecasts, on top of the observations from the Met Norway surface network only (red curves).
 The Netatmo data provide clear added value in the post-processing throughout the forecast range, but particularly in the first 6 hours of the forecast.
-In direct assimilation, it has been more difficult to demonstrate their added value in terms of traditional scores, but spatial structures have been shown to be more realistic.
+Experiments in which they are assimilated directly into Harmonie are presently underway.

 Fig.2: Improvement of fog forecasts through changes in cloud emissivity and CCN density as seen in a testcase on 28 March 2019 over the North Sea.
 In this test case, the model showed the rapid formation of dense fog over a large area above the North Sea, which did not occur in reality.
 Both the thickness and extent of the fog in the model grew fast, in contrast to what was seen in satellite imagery.
 The left figure shows the +18h visibility forecast from the Harmonie pre-operational model Cy4tg1, in which the erroneous fog over the North Sea is clearly present (yellow-coloured structure).
-The right figure shows the same forecast but with reduced cloud emissivity in the long-wave radiation parametrization and a reduction in the CCN density in the model.
+The right figure shows the same forecast but with reduced cloud emissivity in the longwave radiation parametrization and a reduction in the CCN density in the model.
 In this configuration the fog formation over sea is far less extensive, and it no longer grows quickly in horizontal extent and thickness after its original formation, in agreement with observations.

 Fig. 3: Verification of the impact of the Fitch et al. 2012 wind farm parametrization (van Stratum et al. 2019) on Harmonie boundary layer wind profiles in the area around the Borssele wind farm.
 The left and right picture show the vertical wind profiles from the model for in comparison to observations from two nearby lidars BWFZ1 and BWFZ2, downstream of the wind farm in cases of the usually south-westerly wind flow for that area.
-The red dotted curve represents profiles from the model without wind farm parametrization, the black curve the profiles for the model including wind farm parametrization under south-westerly flow conditions.
+The red dotted curve represents profiles from the model including wind farm parametrization under south-westerly flow conditions.
 The crosses represent the lidar observations.
 Use of the wind farm parametrization clearly gives a more realistic representation of wind profiles in the boundary layer downstream of the wind farm, and more accurate energy predictions (not shown here).
 The spatial impact of the parametrization on the wind field can extend well beyond the immediate vicinity of the wind farm (order several tens of km, not shown here).